IamRevan1987/Useful-AI-Instructions/README.md

 * Add per-prompt descriptions
 * Rewrite this for a more professional or more playful audience

 Let me know if anything here feels unclear or if you want to steer it in a different direction.
+These prompts have also been tested on Chat-GPT and they are pretty good when tuned correctly.

 Sincerely,
 - Revan